NorthDacota/arculusChallenge/Readme.md

 `--trigger-failed` - Trigger all failed jobs in the last pipelines

-`--duration_limit=` - Any running job will be considered slow if it exceeds this limit.
+`--duration-limit=` - Any running job will be considered slow if it exceeds this limit.
 Default value - 600 seconds.

 `--fetch-logs` - Get logs from all failed jobs in the last pipelines.
 They will be stored in files of a current directory

+'--exporter-mode' - export Prometheus metrics at 9000 port

 ## Expected behavior ##